 Faces of Inequality changes the perception of inequalities.
 Changed values and cultures will prepare the ground for the systemic changes needed.
 This is connected with concrete struggles example for decent work and social protection.

-Faces of Inequality activities
+See our work on Faces of Inequality

 Leave No Woman Behind